-Post-Divorce is an excellent time to reassess one’s life.
+Post-divorce is an excellent time to reassess one’s life.
 What have I always wanted to do?
 What will my future be like?

 The current economic climate is very encouraging for entrepreneurs.
 Combining a fresh start with some creative ideas can be life-changing.
 If you are struggling financially or are a stay-at-home parent, a home business can be the perfect solution.
 Ask yourself, “If not now, when?”